devilry/devilry-django/not_for_deploy/docs/sysadmin/sentry.rst

 Settings
 ********

-The default way of setting up error tracking with Sentry is to use `Sentry's official Django integration <https://docs.sentry.io/platforms/python/guides/django/>`_.
+The default way of setting up error tracking of Devilry with Sentry is to use `Sentry's official Django integration <https://docs.sentry.io/platforms/python/guides/django/>`_.

 Make sure Sentry's Python SDK is installed in Python environment::